 You will be asked about your child's symptoms and medical history.
 A physical exam will be done.

 Your child's bodily fluids will be tested.
 This can be done with:

 Images may be taken of your child's chest.
 This can be done with a chest x-ray.

 There is no medication to cure viral infections.
 The infection will usually clear on its own after a week to 10 days.

 Treatment steps will focus on making your child more comfortable.
 These steps include:

 In severe cases, medical treatment may be needed.
-The doctor will check for dehydration and pneumonia.
-The doctor will also make sure the child is getting enough oxygen.
 Your child may need to be admitted to the hospital.

 There is no vaccine to prevent bronchiolitis.
 There are some medications that may lessen the risk of bronchiolitis by respiratory syncytial virus (RSV) .
 RSV is a virus which causes more than half of all cases of bronchiolitis.
 This preventative medication is usually given to high-risk babies.
 It is given monthly during high risk RSV season.